arminha/worldclockwidget/README.rst

 ######################

 Using the OpenWeatherMap API requires an API key.
 A default key is stored in the file ``./worldclockwidget/default_owm_api_key``.
 It can be overwritten by setting the Gradle project property ``owmApiKey``.
+It is recomended that you shoould generate your own API key.
+Process described at Application Settings -> GENERAL -> !!!Important!!!

 Libraries
 ---------